 Starting to Cope

 Coping with this grief is an individual process, with us all reacting differently to the circumstance.
 Recognising your emotions and finding support is imperative to progress to a state of acceptance.
 Coping with a diagnosis of chronic illness can take a long time to grieve over, but you can at least take a small amount of solace knowing that we have all grieved.
-Whether your support comes from an official charity, or you seek peer support via forums and social media; one thing I can assure you is that any sufferer will help another to get through the difficult times, because they understand what your going through.
+Whether your support comes from an official charity, or you seek peer support via forums and social media; one thing I can assure you is that any sufferer will help another to get through the difficult times, because they understand what you’re going through.

 You are not alone.